dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/auxiliary.md

 **Remarks**

-This method was renamed from `appendModelBuffer()` in Dynamsoft Barcode Reader Bundle version 11.2.2000 and Dynamsoft Capture Vision Bundle version 3.2.2000.
+- This method was renamed from `appendModelBuffer()` in Dynamsoft Barcode Reader Bundle version 11.2.2000 and Dynamsoft Capture Vision Bundle version 3.2.2000.
+- This method support pass an `Array<string>` in Dynamsoft Barcode Reader Bundle version 11.4.2000 and Dynamsoft Capture Vision Bundle version 3.4.2000.

 ## onDataLoadProgressChanged